barrucadu/barrucadu.co.uk/pages/now.markdown

 - I'm working from home for the foreseeable future.
 - I still work for the [Government Digital Service (GDS)][w1].
-  Recently I've moved back to the Platform Health team, after spending a year doing search.
+- Recently I've been tech lead for a small team doing discovery work.
 See my [weeknotes][w2] for more on that.

 [w1]: https://www.gov.uk/government/organisations/government-digital-service
 [w2]: https://memo.barrucadu.co.uk/taxon/weeknotes.html